By: Plog & Stein PC

 Filling for Divorce On Your Own

 Although the court can provide forms for divorcing parties to fill out and use for this purpose, knowing what to file, how to fill it out, and if you have everything can be confusing.
-Furthermore, doing it all without a Denver divorce attorney typically requires going to the courthouse for a variety of reasons, including physically handing the documents to the clerk for filing; appearing at the initial status conference, and appearing at a non-contested, final hearing.
+Furthermore, doing it all without a Denver divorce lawyer typically requires going to the courthouse for a variety of reasons, including physically handing the documents to the clerk for filing; appearing at the initial status conference, and appearing at a non-contested, final hearing.

 Divorce attorneys know exactly what needs to be filed, what information needs to be in a particular filing, and when documents ought to be filed to accomplish certain goals.
 They can file documents on your behalf so that you do not have to go to the courthouse to hand them to the clerk.
 They can also advise you regarding certain documents that could be completed and filed with the court in order to eliminate the need for you to appear at an initial status conference or a non-contested hearing.